 Avoid the replacement of a picture from a Numista user by a picture from another website, even if the website gave permission, except if the current picture is of low quality.
 Similarly, you should accept new pictures from Numista members in replacement of pictures from other websites, if the member picture quality is equivalent or almost equivalent to the current picture.

 In all cases, you should check the conformity to copyright rules and reject pictures the author of which did not give explicit permission, or copied from websites which did not give their permission to Numista.
 You can check if the picture has already been published on the Internet using tools like Google Images or TinEye.

 Year modificationsYou should be very careful when considering year modification requests, since other Numista members may have entered the year in their personal collection.
 So it is very important to not affect their collection.

 As a consequence, you should accept a modification request only if it adds information but doesn't change the information.
 For instance you should systematically reject to change a year to another.
 Reject also mint mark change or comments change specifying a variant, if the modification results in designing a different issue.
 In this case you should not modify an existing date but create a new one.

 If a modification affecting the identity of an issue seems legitimate, for instance if a year does not exist, contact your tutor in the Numista team.

 For the same reasons, you can't delete years.
 If a deletion is needed, contact your tutor, who will do it for you.

-Note: If you don't have a tutor, you can contact the catalog administrator of your choice, or contact them through the forum section dedicated to the catalog.
+Note: If you don't have a tutor, you can contact the catalogue administrator of your choice, or contact them through the forum section dedicated to the catalogue.